the-carlisle-group/Text2Date/README.md

 20021231 19991231
 ~~~

-The sequences MMM is not permitted in an undelimited fixed width pattern with a leading variable element.
+The sequence MMM is not permitted in an undelimited fixed width pattern with a leading variable element.

 ## Century Window
 The century window specifies how a century is added when only a two digit year is provided.
+If the century window is 1000 or greater, it is interpreted as a fixed century, typically specified as 1900 or 2000.
-A sliding century window is specified as an integer from 1 (0?) to 99, indicating the number of years from the current
+Otherwise, the century window is an integer usually from 0 to 99 (it defaults to 50), indicating the number of years preceeding the current
-year that the window starts.
+year that the floating window starts.
+Thus 50, the default, indicates that dates should be intepreted to be within the last 50 years (and thus next 49 years),
-A fixed century is specified as a 4 digit integer e.g., 1900, 2000, 2100, etc.
-The default is 50.
+while a value of 99 indicates that dates should be interpreted to be within the last 99 years and the current year,
+while a 0 indicates dates should be in the current year and the next 99 years.

 For example: